alitorbati/portfolio/posts/articles/everyday-systems.md

 # The holy trinity

-There are three primary tools I use to keep everything organized.
+There are three primary tools I use to keep everything organized:

 - **Reminders** for things I need to do
 - **Calendar** for things I need to attend